 Strategic planning is all the rage.
 Turn the page on your favorite business or professional journal and you are likely to come across a reference to strategic planning.
 Some will tout the merits of strategic planning with the implicit demand that every top-flight organization will have one.
 In the next journal another author argues that strategic plans are rarely followed and therefore are not worth the time and energy to produce.

 They are both right.
-Strategic plans can be produce revolutionary transformation in your organization both by aligning your team by virtue of a concerted process and by producing a universal game plan.
+Strategic plans can produce revolutionary transformation in your organization.
+They are effective in aligning your team by a concerted process and by producing a universal game plan.
 Strategic plans also tend to sit on the shelf once completed and never see the light of day.

-If you wish to ensure that your strategic planning effort achieves that level of transformative power you aspire to while at the same time minimizing the chances that your plan goes unused, then build into it a “strategic plan for leadership development.”
+Of course you want to ensure that your strategic planning effort succeeds.
+You want to achieve that level of transformative power you aspire to while at the same time minimizing the chances that your plan goes unused.
+Then build into it a “strategic plan for leadership development.”
 Let me explain what I mean.

 In this way, at the conclusion of your strategic planning, you will have both a Strategy and a clear Plan to get there!